- Feature Links

 With our distinct location at the end of the arm, Provincetown is subject to a variety of natural hazards; including, but not limited to, hurricanes and nor’easters, flooding, storm surge, high winds, and blizzards.
 Steeling your home against the weather protects your neighbors’ homes, as well.
 Folks who are not in town year-round or those travelling for extended periods are encouraged to identify a local emergency contact who is able to look after your property in your absence.
 The following are useful resources to mitigate the impact of inclement weather on your homes and property:

-- Homeowner’s Handbook to Prepare For Coastal Hazards- for Cape Cod, by Cape Cod
+- Massachusetts Homeowner’s Handbook to Prepare For Coastal Hazards- Woods Hole Sea Grant

 - Guidelines on Flood Adaptation for Rehabilitating Historic Buildings- National Park Service